emdonahue/svec/README.md

 # svec
-Streaming computations over sparse vectors and matrices for use in text mining and NLP using standard unix tools
+Streaming computations over sparse vectors and matrices for use in text mining and NLP

 svec contains a collection of subcommands that operate on a common format for sparse vectors and matrices.
 Each vector or matrix is a text file each line of which contains space-separated alpha-numeric labels for the dimensions, followed by a tab, followed by the numeric value of that particular cell in the vector or matrix.
 Canonically, files are sorted by dimension.
 For instance, the 2x2 matrix with dimensions a and b would have the following representation: